Noor-Ali Tabandeh: Political activities and governmental oppression

 Tabandeh was a protege of Mohammad Mossadegh and active in his National Front.
 He had a long association with the Freedom Movement of Iran which seeks constitutional reform along the lines of secular freedoms of expression, ideas and belief.
 It was according to these beliefs that he signed his name on a petition addressed to Akbar Rafsanjani opposing the Iranian totalitarian government.
-As a result he was imprisoned for around two years charged with being ‘against the theocracy of Velayat-e-Faqih' (Guardianship of the Islamic Jurist).
+As a result he was imprisoned for around two years charged with being ‘against the theocracy of Velayat-e-Faqih'.
 For six months of this sentence he was held in solitary confinement.